jemmy512/book-notes/linux/linux-core.md

             * RCU Readers and Updaters Run Concurrently
             * Low-Priority RCU Readers Can Block High-Priority Reclaimers
     * [Requirements for RCU part 1: the fundamentals](https://lwn.net/Articles/652156/) ⊙ [part 2: parallelism and software engineering](https://lwn.net/Articles/652677/) ⊙ [part 3](https://lwn.net/Articles/653326/)
+        * Fundamental non-requirements
             * Grace-Period Guarantee
             * Publish-Subscribe Guarantee
             * RCU Primitives Guaranteed to Execute Unconditionally.
 They are invoked, they do their job, and they return, with no possibility of error and no need to retry.
             * Guaranteed Read-to-Write Upgrade
+        * Fundamental non-requirements
+            * Readers Impose Minimal Ordering
+            * Readers Do Not Exclude Updaters
+            * Updaters Only Wait For Old Readers
+            * Grace Periods Don't Partition Read-Side Critical Sections
+            * Read-Side Critical Sections Don't Partition Grace Periods
+            * Disabling Preemption Does Not Block Grace Periods

     * [The design of preemptible read-copy-update](https://lwn.net/Articles/253651/)
     * [Priority-Boosting RCU Read-Side Critical Sections](https://lwn.net/Articles/220677/)
     * [Sleepable RCU](https://lwn.net/Articles/202847/)